wjgoarxiv/Autogasuptake/README.md

   * If you choose `scatter`, the program will plot the gas uptake data with a scatter plot.
 Consecutively, the program will ask the total number of points that you want to include in the plot.
 The program will divide the total number of points by the number of data points you have, and then plot the data points with the same interval.

 ### **(2) Making a new output CSV**
 After the program outputs the graph, it collects the processed data and creates a new CSV file to provide to the user.
 After the program runs, check the target directory again.
-You can check the output file in the form below.
+The file looks like this:
 Pressure (psi) | Cylinder volume (mL) |	Pressure (bar) | Cylinder volume (L) | Time (min) | Delta_V (L) | Gas uptake (mol of gas) | Gas uptake (mol of gas / mol of water)
  :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|
  | ... | ... | ... | ... | ... | ... | ... | ... |